GenericMappingTools/pygmt/CONTRIBUTING.md

 General guidelines for making a Pull Request (PR):

-* **Open an issue first** describing what you want to do.
-If there is already an issue that matches your PR, leave a comment there instead to let us know what you plan to do.
+* Have a quick look at the titles of all the existing issues first.
+If there is already an issue that matches your PR, leave a comment there to let us know what you plan to do.
+Otherwise, **open an issue** describing what you want to do.
 * Each pull request should consist of a **small** and logical collection of changes; larger changes should be broken down into smaller parts and integrated separately.